technicfan/nrc-wrapper-go/README.md

 in the git repository.

-The binary that you'll have now has to be added as the wrapper command of a Minecraft 1.21/1/4/5/7/8 Fabric instance in a supported Launcher.<br>
+The binary that you'll have now has to be added as the wrapper command of a supported Minecraft (check `--packs` for a list) instance in a supported Launcher.<br>
 Just launch and enjoy.

 ---